Inside: Do you need homework help for kids? Do you need homework tips to make your after-school schedule and routine easier?

 For the rest of us, we get irritated, mad, frustrated, and need a cocktail by 4 pm.

-But there are easy solutions for homework hassles that every parent should know.
+But there are easy solutions for homework hassles that every parent should know to make homework easier for everyone.

 Practical Homework Tips Every Parent Should Know: